Electrical contractors in

 About This Market

-- Permit fees and requirementsCity of Jacksonville Building Inspection Division
+- Permit costs and proceduresCity of Jacksonville Building Inspection Division

 Frequently Asked Questions

-How much does an electrical permit cost in Jacksonville, FL?
+How much does an electrical permit cost in Jacksonville?

-Electrical permits in Jacksonville range from $50 for simple outlets to $500+ for service upgrades, issued through the City of Jacksonville Building Inspection Division.
+Jacksonville electrical permits range from $50 for minor work to $500 for major installations like service upgrades, according to the City of Jacksonville Building Inspection Division fee schedule.

-How long does electrical permit approval take in Jacksonville?
+How long does it take to get electrical work inspected in Jacksonville?

-What insurance is required for electrical contractors in Florida?
+When is peak season for electrical contractors in Jacksonville?

 Electrical contractors in Jacksonville